 - Someone could steal your computer

 - You could lose a computer in a natural disaster

-The World Backup Day site has some simple suggestions of how to backup your data.
-The three most common are to backup to a USB drive, a CD, DVD or Blu-ray disk or use an online backup service.
-Some companies backup to tape or use network-attached storage (NAS) to do real-time backups to a redundant data center.
-However you do it, it makes sense to have multiple copies of critical data, since systems do fail.
+The World Backup Day site has some simple suggestions on how to backup your data.
+The three most common are to backup to a USB drive, a CD, DVD, or Blu-ray disk or use an online backup service.
+Some companies back up to tape or use network-attached storage (NAS) to do real-time backups to a redundant data center.
+However you do it, it makes sense to have multiple copies of critical data since systems do fail.

 If you aren’t backing up your critical data, take a moment to check out the World Backup Day website.
 If you are backing up, make sure you can recover your data.
 As they proclaim on the website: